Clones of pigmented words and realizations of special classes of monoids: Pigmented monoids and clones of pigmented words

 \subsection{Clone of pigmented words}

-We describe now a construction taking at input a monoid $\Monoid$ and outputting a clone $\P(\Monoid)$ on the graded set of $\Monoid$-pigmented words.
-We show some first properties of this construction $\P$, as the fact that it is a functor from the category of monoids to the category of clones and describe a generating set of $\P(\Monoid)$.
+We describe now a construction taking as input a monoid $\Monoid$ and outputting a clone $\P(\Monoid)$ on the graded set of so-called $\Monoid$-pigmented words.
+We show some first properties of this construction $\P$, such as the fact that it is a functor from the category of monoids to the category of clones, and describe a generating set of~$\P(\Monoid)$.